EXPLAINER-How Western sanctions will target Russia | Business

 EXPLAINER-How Western sanctions will target Russia

-Britain announced sanctions on five banks - Bank Rossiya, Black Sea Bank, Genbank, IS Bank and Promsvyazbank - all are smaller lenders, with only Promsvyazbank on the central bank's list of systematically important lenders.
-U.S. President Joe Biden announced sanctions on VEB bank and Russia's military bank, referring to Promsvyazbank, which does defence deals.
-The Treasury Department said: "All assets under U.S. jurisdiction will be immediately frozen and U.S. individuals and entities are prohibited from doing business."
+BANKS & FINANCIAL FIRMS Britain has already announced sanctions on five banks - Bank Rossiya, Black Sea Bank, Genbank, IS Bank and Promsvyazbank.
+All are smaller lenders, with only Promsvyazbank on the central bank's list of systematically important lenders.

+President Biden has already announced sanctions on VEB bank and Russia's military bank, referring to Promsvyazbank, which does defence deals.
+The U.S. Treasury Department said: "All assets under U.S. jurisdiction will be immediately frozen and U.S. individuals and entities are prohibited from doing business."

 A senior U.S. administration official added that Sberbank , and VTB Bank would face sanctions if the Russian invasion proceeds.
 Bank Rossiya is already under U.S. sanctions from 2014 for its close ties to Kremlin officials.